Garison/django-inventory-post/README.md

 * Assign assets to one or more individuals.
 * User photos.
 * Group assets, inventories or user per locations.
+* Purchase request and purchase orders.

+Requirements
+---

+* Django - A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+* PIL - The Python Imaging Library.
+* django-pagination
+* django-photologue - Powerful image management for the Django web framework.

+Or execute pip install -r requirements/production.txt to install the dependencies automatically.

 Installation